MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 > [!TIP]
 >
 > If you haven't done so already, you will need to [Migrate to an Azure resource authoring key][luis-migration-authoring].
-If you don't, will will not see the LUIS Applications in [LUIS][luis] created using the `luis:build` command.
+If you don't, you will not see the LUIS Applications in [LUIS][luis] created using the `luis:build` command.

 Once finished you will have a LUIS application for each of the five `.lu` files in [LUIS](https://www.luis.ai/conversations/applications):